Genetic Testing For Alzheimer's

 ApoE 4 – Version 4 is less effective at removing plaques from the brain.
 Individuals who have version 4 have a significantly increased risk for developing Alzheimer’s.

-Because ApoE 4 is not effective at removing these plaques from the brain, more of these harmful plaques build up and eventually cause damage to the brain.
+Because ApoE 4 is not effective at removing these plaques from the brain, more of them build up and cause damage to the brain.
 This explains why individuals with the ApoE 4 gene have a substantially increased risk of developing Alzheimer’s.
 If no preventative measures are taken, researchers believe that individuals with the ApoE 4 gene have a 50% chance of developing Alzheimer’s.

 ApoE 4 Does Not Guarantee That Someone Will Develop Alzheimer's, Steps Can Be Taken To Reduce Alzheimer's Risk